tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

 <mark>The two boys reconcile</mark>, finally realizing that they need each other in their lives. <mark>They go back in time again</mark> to fix the mistakes in the timeline, but they... screw it up even worse.
-So bad, now, that <mark>Albus doesn't even exist</mark>. <mark x num=4>Dolores Umbridge is head Mistress</mark> of Hogwarts, and Voldemort is still alive.
+So bad, now, that <mark>Albus doesn't even exist</mark>. <mark>Dolores Umbridge is head Mistress</mark> of Hogwarts, and Voldemort is still alive.
 Time travel is problematic.

-<mark num=5>In this new timeline, Scorpius is super popular.</mark> The guy everyone wants to be, but he hates it. <mark>He wants his old life</mark>. <mark>Even with how unhappy he was</mark>, none of this new happy life is worth it, because he can't have Albus with him.
+<mark>In this new timeline, Scorpius is super popular.</mark> The guy everyone wants to be, but he hates it. <mark>He wants his old life</mark>. <mark>Even with how unhappy he was</mark>, none of this new happy life is worth it, because he can't have Albus with him.

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_cursed at="(17:27)" %}>